antdht/poc_marvin/README.md

 The Bleichenbacher attack targets RSA encryption implementations that are vulnerable to **padding oracle attacks**, allowing attackers to decrypt ciphertexts without access to the private key.
 This PoC demonstrates the feasibility of such an attack targetting the python library `pyca/cryptography` in version 3.1.1.

+The project was originally intended to demonstrate a Marvin attack, a modern variation of Bleichenbacher's padding oracle attack that leverages side-channel information (such as timing differences).
+However, due to the time constraints and the complexity of implementing accurate side-channel measurements, the focus was shifted to a more classic Bleichenbacher approach using a simulated padding oracle.

 ## Authors

 * **Bajraktari Eron** (516414)